Newegg/newegg-marketplace-sdk-dotnet/Newegg.Marketplace.SDK/example/README.md

         /// <summary>
         /// Once shipping estimate is available, you must confirm it when you are ready to ship.
         /// Note: Once a shipping request is confirmed, Newegg will continue to process the order and the status
-        /// of order will soon become “Shipped”.
+        /// of order will soon become "Shipped".
 Also, the shipping information will be displayed in Order Detail
-        /// under the customer’s My Account section, and Newegg will send the customer an email notification with
+        /// under the customer's My Account section, and Newegg will send the customer an email notification with
         /// all of the shipping information.
 When shipping request is confirmed, the revoke of the operation is not available.
         /// </summary>
         public void ConfirmShippingRequest()